This article originally appeared on VICE Canada.

 On the upside, when looking for new work, most employers are sympathetic to the fact that employment isn’t as sure as it once was.

-Tatiana Miyamoto is an employment counsellor at JVS Toronto.
-She says layoffs are a symptom of the economy, rather than the individual but are still be hard to accept, since our identities are often tied to our jobs.
+Tatiana Miyamoto is an employment counselor at JVS Toronto.
+She says layoffs are a symptom of the economy, rather than the individual but can still be hard to accept, since our identities are often tied to our jobs.
 She strongly suggests taking time to process what has happened before jumping back into the job search.

 “A lot of people have been there,” she says.
 “Realize that it’s not you and try to identify any distortions of thinking to shift your negative mindset.”